Biman Bangladesh Airlines

 Established in 1972, Biman Bangladesh Airlines is the national carrier of Bangladesh.
 From its main base at Shahjalal International Airport in Dhaka, Biman operates domestic passenger and cargo services as well as service to international destinations in Asia and Europe.

-Location of Biman Bangladesh Airlines main hub (Dhaka Hazrat Shahjalal International)
+Location of Biman Bangladesh Airlines main hub (Dhaka Hazrat Shahjalal International Airport)

 11 total articles

 The growth of international traffic and tourism to/from Bangladesh is facing continued challenges in 2011.
 National flag carrier Biman Bangladesh Airlines is reportedly on the verge of bankruptcy, weighed down by a considerable debt burden.
 Bangladesh is also struggling to upgrade its infrastructure and tourism facilities to attract international visitors, with inbound tourism remaining flat in 2010.

 The UAE General Civil Aviation Authority has developed a new organisational structure to transform its management of flight management control operations and safety and security quality standards.
 GCAA launched its Comprehensive Transformation Programme in 2010 and has already developed new financial and strategic plans.